orangejuice/blog/data/activity/book-穷查理宝典-2016/record.en.md

 date: 2023-11-29 09:48:54+08:00
 douban:
   rating: 8.6
-  subtitle: Peter Kaufman / 2016 / CITIC Publishing
+  subtitle: Peter Kaufman / 2016 / CITIC Press
 ---

-Via tw Yes, only when someone dies do we remember that we haven't read their book yet / via tw xone The official Kindle version of Charlie Munger's Poor Charlie’s Almanack is now available, it can also be viewed online for free.
-This book encapsulates the wisdom of the old sage, and it is more than just about investment.
+Via tw Yes, only after he died did I remember I hadn’t read his book / via tw xone Charlie Munger’s 'Poor Charlie’s Almanack' now has an official Kindle version, and can also be viewed online for free.
+This book encapsulates the wisdom of this sage, and it's about much more than just investing.